1. Home

 A heat pump also uses electricity, but instead of generating heat, it moves heat in from the outdoors or out of your home’s interior to provide heating or cooling in a two-in-one system.

 Some people choose electric furnaces because they typically have a lower initial purchase and installation cost compared to gas furnaces or heat pumps.
-However, they are generally the least efficient primary heating source in many homes and climates because they consume a large amount of electricity to create heat.
+However, they are generally the least efficient primary heating source for many homes and climates because they consume a large amount of electricity to create heat.

 Comparing efficiency and cost